hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/network/adding-a-component.md

         hr = pnccItem->GetCharacteristics(&dwcc);
         // Determine if the added component is a physical adapter if (SUCCEEDED(hr) && (dwcc & NCF_PHYSICAL)) {
-            // Determine the component&#39;s ID
+            // Determine the component's ID
             LPWSTR pszwInfId;
             hr = pnccItem->GetId(&pszwInfId);
             if (SUCCEEDED(hr)) {
-                // Compare the component&#39;s ID to the required ID
+                // Compare the component's ID to the required ID
                 // and if they are the same perform the binding. static const TCHAR c_szCompId[] = TEXT("BINDTO_NIC");
                 if (!_tcsicmp(pszwInfId, c_szCompId)) {